 If a thorough Temporo-Mandibular Joint (TMJ) and a Occlusal (Bite) analysis reveal abnormal pain involving the TMJ or there is obvious wear of the of teeth or cervical lesions, one approach is to fabricate an occlusal (bite) guard fabricated to wear at night to protect against undue bite forces.
 These bite forces can be damaging to the both the teeth and gums and could accelerate the loss of tooth wear and gum recession.
 A properly constructed occlusal bite guard is done by the use of a centric related bite record and with a leaf guage (Figure 3) to capture the joint position of the patient (Figure 4).
 Once this is completed, the appropriate type of occlusal appliance can be designed, fabricated and customized to fit the patient (Figures 5,6).
 There is not a “one size ” fits all when prescribing the appropriate bite guard.
 A careful diagnosis is made so that the appropriate guard is chosen to meet the specific requirements of the patient.

-Gum recession (exposed root surfaces) could be accelerated by using an improper brushing technique, an abrasive wrong toothpaste, as well as a grinding habit.
-The gum recession can be regenerated using a minimally invasive microsurgical approach(Figures 7,8), however the long-term success of the gum grafting procedure will depend on the management of oral hygiene, dietary intake and bite forces.
+Gum recession (exposed root surfaces) could be accelerated by using an improper brushing technique, an abrasive toothpaste, as well as a grinding habit.
+Many times the gum recession can be corrected by using a minimally invasive microsurgical approach(Figures 7,8), however the long-term success of the gum grafting procedure will depend on the management of oral hygiene, dietary intake and bite forces.

 PRESTIPINO & SFONDOURIS RECOMMEDATIONS

 Given that there are many variables to consider when choosing a toothpaste, we recommend using the softest toothpaste that allows patients to manage their stain levels over 3-6 month periods between cleanings.
-For most people, that may mean an RDA value around 100-200.
-The next time you go to the store to buy your toothpaste, review this list (Table1) and see which toothpaste may not be Too Hard on Your Teeth and Gums!
+For most people, that may mean an RDA value around 0-1000.
+The next time you go to the store to buy your toothpaste, review this list (Table 1) and see which toothpaste may not be Too Hard on Your Teeth and Gums!

 - Grippo JO, Chaiyabutr Y, Kois JC.
 Effects of Cyclic Fatigue Stress-Biocorrosion on Noncarious Cervical Lesions.
 Journal of Esthetic and Restorative Dentistry.
 2013:25(4):265-272.